ohohlfeld/itc36/woneca.md

  The idea is to have an informal meeting with presentations of recent work in the context of network calculus (theory, applications, tool support) and gather as many network calculus experts as possible to discuss about the future development of the theory and its application opportunities.
 Hence, there are no written papers and everyone can present his/her "hottest" recent research on network calculus.

-The workshop is open to everyone who is interested in network calculus.
+The workshop is open for both, ITC attendees and registered participants that are interested in network calculus.
 If you would like to present you will need to submit:

    1. The title of your presentation.
    2. The abstract of your presentation.
    3. The name of the presenter.

 Please send this information to Yuming Jiang, **yuming.jiang@ntnu.no** with email topic "Woneca Submission".
+Submission deadline is February 28th, 2025.